DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 **[Polymer](https://www.polymer-project.org/1.0/)** is a library created by Google that enables us to build cross-browser compatible apps and elements with web components.
 It provides syntactic sugar to native web components as well as [polyfills for browsers](https://www.polymer-project.org/1.0/docs/browsers) that don't support web components yet.
 Shadow DOM is difficult and costly to polyfill, so Polymer uses [shady DOM](https://www.polymer-project.org/1.0/blog/shadydom) to [implement the features of shadow DOM](https://www.polymer-project.org/1.0/blog/shadydom#shadow-dom-is-awesome-why-is-there-a-shady-dom) in browsers that lack support.

 The **[Polymer Element Catalog](https://elements.polymer-project.org/)** provides many [pre-built custom elements that can be easily implemented](https://elements.polymer-project.org/guides/using-elements) in any Polymer project.
-They provide useful utilities like [Ajax](https://elements.polymer-project.org/elements/iron-ajax), [media queries](https://elements.polymer-project.org/elements/iron-media-query), and [single page application routing](https://elements.polymer-project.org/elements/app-route) as well as the [visual "Paper" elements](https://elements.polymer-project.org/browse?package=paper-elements) of [Google's Material Design](https://material.google.com/).
+They provide useful utility elements like [Ajax](https://elements.polymer-project.org/elements/iron-ajax), [media queries](https://elements.polymer-project.org/elements/iron-media-query), and [single page application routing](https://elements.polymer-project.org/elements/app-route) as well as the [visual "Paper" elements](https://elements.polymer-project.org/browse?package=paper-elements) of [Google's Material Design](https://material.google.com/).

 Polymer has comprehensive documentation at the [Polymer Project Devguide](https://www.polymer-project.org/1.0/docs/devguide/feature-overview) and can be used with or without the custom elements in the Element Catalog.
 We'll build our simple single page application (SPA) with Polymer and Polymer elements.